AnthonyWDai/autoPETIII/README.md

+RuntimeError: weight
+tensor should be defined either for all or no classes

 # AutoPET III Challenge: Final Submission

 This repository contains the code and models used for the final submission in the **AutoPET III Challenge**.
 This repository is released under the MIT License.